Oral Surgery In Southlake

 At Huckabee Dental, we recommend our patients have their wisdom teeth removal surgery during the late teenage years or early 20s, when root formation of the wisdom teeth is still incomplete.
 These immature wisdom teeth are smaller, and the jawbone is less dense, so oral surgery is potentially less painful.
 If your wisdom teeth have not started to erupt, Dr. Draper and our team at Huckabee Dental will use x-ray imaging to locate and evaluate them.

-If you are a candidate for wisdom teeth removal, you can choose to receive nitrous oxide, oral sedation, or IV sedation during your oral surgery.
+If you are a candidate for wisdom teeth removal, you can choose to receive laughing gas, oral sedation, or IV sedation during your oral surgery.
 These sedation dentistry treatments help patients fully relax during oral surgery.

 At Huckabee Dental, we are committed to making sure you get the high quality sedation dentistry care you need in a comfortable and gentle environment.